Anxiety and Panic Conditions

 Panic Disorder: this is when you have repeated unexpected fear along with physical symptoms such as sweating or rapid heartbeat.

 Post Traumatic Stress Disorder (PTSD): is when you have excessive fear after an event where you were harmed or witnessed others being harmed.
+You may have feared for your life.
+Trauma is in the eye of the beholder so if you felt it was traumatic it likely was.

 Social Phobia or Social Anxiety Disorder: is when you have overwhelming self-consciousness or fear in everyday social situations.
+You have fear of being judged negatively in social situations.